Fibre-Product Stability, Kummer Gluing, and Composita for Universal Koszulity: Abstract

 \section{Abstract}

 We investigate how enhanced Koszul properties of Galois cohomology behave under composita of fields.
-Given fields $K_1$ and $K_2$ containing $\mu_p$, with intersection $k$ and compositum $K = K_1K_2$, we formulate an abstract composita stability theorem: under a pro-$p$ amalgam decomposition $G_K \cong G_{K_1} *_{G_k} G_{K_2}$ of maximal pro-$p$ Galois groups, and natural Mayer-Vietoris compatibility assumptions on the mod-$p$ cohomology rings $H^\bullet(G_{K_1},\mathbb F_p)$, $H^\bullet(G_{K_2},\mathbb F_p)$, and $H^\bullet(G_k,\mathbb F_p)$, the quadratic presentation of $H^\bullet(G_K,\mathbb F_p)$ arises from a fiber-product construction on degree-$1$ generators and quadratic relations.
-Assuming stability of universal Koszulity under this quadratic gluing, we obtain that universal Koszulity of $H^\bullet(G_{K_1},\mathbb F_p)$ and $H^\bullet(G_{K_2},\mathbb F_p)$ implies universal Koszulity of $H^\bullet(G_K,\mathbb F_p)$.
-As a concrete application, we prove a composita stability theorem for certain Pythagorean fields whose maximal pro-$2$ Galois groups decompose as free pro-$2$ products of Demu\v{s}kin groups and free factors.
-For suitable composita $K = K_1K_2$ of such fields, the mod-$2$ Galois cohomology ring $H^\bullet(G_K(2),\mathbb F_2)$ remains quadratic and universally Koszul.
-This provides large classes of fields, built from local, global, and Pythagorean base fields by admissible extensions and composita, whose maximal pro-$p$ Galois groups have universally Koszul cohomology, and yields inverse Galois obstructions: any finitely generated pro-$p$ group with nonquadratic or non-universally Koszul mod-$p$ cohomology cannot occur as the maximal pro-$p$ Galois group of a field in these families.
+Given fields $K_1$ and $K_2$ containing $\mu_p$, with intersection $k$ and compositum $K = K_1K_2$, we formulate an abstract composita theorem: under a pro-$p$ amalgam decomposition $G_K \cong G_{K_1} *_{G_k} G_{K_2}$ of maximal pro-$p$ Galois groups, and natural Mayer--Vietoris compatibility assumptions on the mod-$p$ cohomology rings $H^\bullet(G_{K_1},\mathbb F_p)$, $H^\bullet(G_{K_2},\mathbb F_p)$, and $H^\bullet(G_k,\mathbb F_p)$, the quadratic presentation of $H^\bullet(G_K,\mathbb F_p)$ is obtained by gluing the degree-$1$ generators and quadratic relations of the factors over the intersection.
+We then prove a general algebraic gluing criterion showing that universal Koszulity for a quadratic fibre-product algebra reduces to the behavior of degree-$1$-generated ideals and their colon ideals under this gluing.

+The main new arithmetic direction of the paper concerns finite-type formally real Pythagorean fields whose maximal pro-$2$ Galois groups are described by the $\Delta$-RAAG framework of Hamza--Maire--Min\'a\v{c}--T\^an.
+We isolate a diagonal-type condition on the defining $\Delta$-graphs and show that, under a natural graph-algebra presentation hypothesis for the corresponding mod-$2$ Galois cohomology rings, this diagonal condition forces universal Koszulity.
+As a consequence, admissible composita in this diagonal $\Delta$-RAAG class inherit universal Koszulity once the corresponding ideal-theoretic gluing compatibility is verified.
+This yields new families of fields, built from Pythagorean base fields by admissible composita, whose maximal pro-$p$ Galois groups have universally Koszul cohomology, together with inverse Galois obstructions arising from non-universally-Koszul mod-$p$ cohomology.

 {\textbf{Keywords:}} Galois cohomology; pro-$p$ groups; Koszul algebras; Pythagorean fields; composita\\

 {\textbf{Classification (MSC2020):}} 12F10; 16S37; 20E18